samir-dewan/luna-testum/README.md

 2 - Hover and click animations should be all in darker and lighter colours, so that it can be read by colour blind people.

+POST-ATTEMPT: I tried to use darkmode-js to add a dark mode to the application, but it wouldn't work properly and got rid of some of the colour palette within the App when not in dark mode.
+I've kept dark mode out of the app for now, sadly, but would work on it given more time.

+Hover animations now are in darker and lighter colours so can be read, also categories grow in size when hovered, to add visual response even if you are colour blind.

 ```

 ## Task 7 - New Search Feature 🔎